ClipMyHorseTV/go-glib/README.md

 # go-glib

-Glib bindings for go.
-Originally forked from gotk3/gotk3.
+Glib and gobject bindings and bindings generator for go.

 These are intended to be used together with https://github.com/go-gst/go-gst